-The New Covenant ratified and sealed with the blood of Jesus is infinitely superior to the Old Covenant ratified and sealed with the blood of bulls and goats in that it offers and provides righteousness for men as a gift from God.
+The New Covenant, ratified and sealed with the blood of Jesus, is infinitely superior to the Old Covenant, ratified and sealed with the blood of bulls and goats, in that it offers and provides righteousness for men as a gift from God.

-The righteousness that men under the Old Covenant pursued by the works of the law but still could not attain is now available to all men as a gift to be received purely by faith in Christ and His finished work.
-This is why it is called “the righteousness of faith.”
+The righteousness men under the Old Covenant pursued by the works of the law but still could not attain is now available to all men as a gift to be received purely by faith in Christ and His finished work.
+That is why it is called “the righteousness of faith.”